Creating guarded rollouts

 How metrics are displayed

 In a guarded rollout, each metric appears in its own tile.
-Each tile contains a relative difference chart.
+Each tile contains a difference chart that shows the absolute difference between the new and original variations.

 Each metric tile includes:

-- Header: Identifies the metric.
-Shows the metric name and the current relative difference estimate.
-You can hover over the metric name to view its definition and description, the environment and time when it was last seen, and a link to the metric details page.
+- Header: Identifies the metric and shows the current difference estimate.
+Hover over the metric name to view its definition, description, environment, and last-seen timestamp.

-- Footer: Summarizes the most recent results.
-Shows the latest values for both treatment and control.
+- Footer: Summarizes the most recent results and displays the latest values for both the new and original variations.

 On the Monitoring tab, each metric appears on its own tab.
-Hovering over the chart shows control and treatment estimates, confidence interval, and exposures at that point in time.
+Hovering over the chart shows new and original variation estimates, the confidence interval, and the number of contexts served at that point in time.